ernesttan1976/museum/README.md

 The signUp(userData) function is an asynchronous function that takes a userData object as input.
 It uses the usersAPI module to make a network request by calling the signUp() function and waiting for the response.
 The response is a JSON Web Token (JWT), which is stored in local storage using the localStorage.setItem() method.
 The function then calls getUser() to get the user associated with the token and returns the result.

-The getUser() function first calls getToken() to obtain the JSON Web Token (JWT), and then uses the token to retrieve the user associated with it.
+The getUser() function calls getToken() to obtain the JSON Web Token (JWT).
+Then uses the token to retrieve the user associated with it.
 If a token is present, it decodes it and returns the user property of the resulting object.
 However, if there is no token, it returns null.

 The getToken() function retrieves the JSON Web Token (JWT) stored in local storage.
 If there is no token stored, it returns null.
-If a token is present, it first decodes it using window.atob() and parses the resulting JSON string to obtain the payload.
+If a token is present, it will decodes it using window.atob() and parses the resulting JSON string to obtain the payload.
 If the token has expired, as indicated by the exp property in the payload, the function removes the token from local storage and returns null.
 Otherwise, it returns the token itself.

 The logout() function removes the JSON Web Token (JWT) from local storage using the localStorage.removeItem() method.